Fertility and intelligence: Possible causes

-Income
+Economic development

 A theory to explain the fertility-intelligence relationship is that while income and IQ are positively correlated, income is also in itself a fertility factor that correlates inversely with fertility, that is, the higher the incomes, the lower the fertility rates and vice versa.
 There is thus an inverse correlation between income and fertility within and between nations.
 The higher the level of education and GDP per capita of a human population, sub-population or social stratum, the fewer children are born.
 In a 1974 UN population conference in Bucharest, Karan Singh, a former minister of population in India, encapsulated this relationship by stating "Development is the best contraceptive".

 Education

 In most countries, education is inversely correlated to childbearing.
 People often delay childbearing in order to spend more time getting education, and thus have fewer children.
 Conversely, early childbearing can interfere with education, so people with early or frequent childbearing are likely to be less educated.
 While education and childbearing place competing demands on a person's resources, education is positively correlated with IQ.

 While there is less research into men's fertility and education, in developed countries evidence suggests that highly-educated men display higher levels of childbearing compared to less-educated men.

 As a country becomes more developed, education rates increase and fertility rates decrease for both men and women.
 Fertility has fallen faster for both less-educated men and women than it has for highly-educated men and women.
 In the Nordic countries of Denmark, Norway, and Sweden, fertility for less-educated women has now fallen enough that childlessness is now highest among the least educated women just as it is for men.